 Riu Tikida Dunas Hotel

 Our hotel, on the other hand, was absolutely beautiful.
 As part of the Riu group, Riu Tikida Dunas is one of three Riu owned hotels located along the Agadir promenade.
-Situated right on the seafront, it offers easy access to the large sandy beach (camels and all), as well as three large lagoon-like outdoor pools and an indoor pool.
-Being a complete waterbaby, this is exactly what I want from a hotel, so I was very pleased with the gorgeous pool area!
-This being said, I did have to get up at 6am to reserve sun loungers, as it soon became apparent that many of the guests were paying off the pool boys…*sigh*
+Situated directly on the seafront, it offers easy access to the large sandy beach (camels and all), as well as three large lagoon-like outdoor pools and a tranquil indoor pool.
+Being a complete water-baby, this is exactly what I want from a hotel, so I was very pleased with the gorgeous pool area.
+This being said, I did have to get up at 6am to reserve sun loungers, as it soon became apparent that many of the guests were paying off the pool staff…*sigh*

 This trip was the first time I’ve gone all-inclusive and though it took a bit of getting used to (it was a total scrabble to get food and drink before it ran out, because some people comprehend ‘all inclusive’ as ‘must eat ALL the food’), it was definitely brilliant value for money!

 And the cats…Though I firmly retain my position as a dog person (love ya Cody), I definitely developed a soft spot for cats over the week.
 The hotel was home to dozens of gorgeous affectionate felines, including three litters of kittens and it didn’t take long before I got into the habit of sneaking food from the buffet to feed them!
 It even became a temptation to sneak one home…though I sense this may be frowned upon by customs.

 All in all, we both had a really lovely week away and I’m glad that I’ve been able to experience Marrakech, as it really is a special city.